 - DW9052-1V Imported with shock-resistant dial.
 Features afterglow backlight, timer, and alarm.
 Quartz style movement and water resistant up to 200 meters.
 Not scuba a scuba diving watch but okay for most other water sports.

 - Casio Women’s “Baby G” BG169R-8 Sport Watch This is a women’s sport watch with Japanese Quartz movement and digital display.
 The dial window is made of mineral crystal.
 Water resistant to 660 feet, suitable for scuba diving recreationally.
-Priced at $54, this watch is built to last with a three-year battery life rating.
+It’s built to last with a three-year battery life rating.
 Bezel is stationary, has hourly alarm-feature, phone number storage, and stopwatch.

 Timex Expedition Trail Series – Worthy competition against Casio.
 Sturdy and durable.
 Water resistant and shock resistant.
 Relies on Quartz power.
 Compass is dependable.
 Resin band and watch casing.
 Can be used underwater to 660 feet deep.